Skip to main content

 Saturday: Souvenir Shopping in Style.

-Next stop is the Royal Horticultural Society’s Rosemoor Gardens, 65 acres of intoxicating beauty set against the backdrop of a wooded valley.
-Woodland walks, formal gardens, herbaceous borders, water features and play areas will appeal to all the members of your family.
+The next stop is the Royal Horticultural Society’s Rosemoor Gardens, 65 acres of intoxicating beauty set against the backdrop of a wooded valley.
+Woodland walks, formal gardens, herbaceous borders, water features and play areas will appeal to all your family members.
 Enjoy a fine al fresco lunch here and the opportunity to pick up a shrub or plant or two from the nursery.

 Recommended Place to Stay: Moorparks Barn, Great Torrington